EE-modders/Empire-Earth-modpacks/README.md

-# Empire-Earth-modpacks
+# Empire Earth modpacks
-A collection of mods for EE
+A collection of mods for Empire Earth and the AOC extension